 When will I get my Form 1095?

-The 1095-C forms are currently scheduled to be mailed out the end of February.
-They will be sent directly to employees homes from the Health Care Authority (HCA).
+The 1095-C forms will be mailed out no later than the first week of March.
+They will be sent directly to employees’ homes from the Health Care Authority (HCA).

 Does the 1095 form impact when or how I will get my W-2?

 No. Employee W-2s are slated to be sent mid-January.

 The information on my Form 1095 is wrong or I need a new copy.
 Who can help me?

 Contact Human Resource Services at firstname.lastname@example.org or call 509-335-4521.

 Will dependents I cover on my health plan each get their own Form 1095?

 No. The university will only provide a 1095 to qualified employees, although the form includes information about covered dependents.
 You may need to provide a copy to any covered family members for their tax records.